When Jesse Irwin walked into Professor Robert Clift’s office in September 2015, he was a kid with a crazy idea.

 Despite the bittersweet feelings of letting go of the show he and his fellow students built from scratch, he knows they have made something that will last.
 In five or so years, he can foresee alumni of Pitt Tonight working on the Tonight Show Starring Jimmy Fallon, Full Frontal with Samantha Bee, and other late-night TV.
 As Irwin puts it, “Pitt Tonight will be able to create a community and a pipeline of talent.”

-Cover image: Jesse Irwin
+Opening image: Jesse Irwin

 This article appeared in the Summer 2017 issue of Pitt Magazine.